Be seen and engage at Heartifacts

 To what ticket levels does my 20% discount apply?

-The 20% sponsor discount applies to the professional or general admission ticket levels at any time.
+The 20% sponsor discount applies to general admission ticket levels at any time.

 We strongly prefer that sponsors include their ticket purchases with the sponsorship purchase, but do not require it.
 For ticket purchases exceeding $2,000 after having already paid for a sponsorship, please read How can I get additional tickets?.